-Three reasons why small business is attractive to hackers
+Three reasons why business is attractive to hackers

 1) Failure to back up data

-About half of small businesses never back up their data.
-Without proper data backup and loose security measures, small businesses are at a greater risk of hacker attacks.
-As ransomware like Cryptolocker and malware attacks go high-tech, it is crucial for small businesses to have their data backed up regularly.
+About half of businesses never back up their data.
+Without proper data backup and loose security measures, businesses are at a greater risk of hacker attacks.
+As ransomware like Cryptolocker and malware attacks go high-tech, it is crucial for businesses to have their data backed up regularly.

 In every organization, the employees are the biggest assets.
 On the other hand, in the age of rapid technological advancement they can at times be the weakest link in the organization’s Internet computer security.
 They may not instigate attacks; however, it is often the employees who can unknowingly or knowingly provide an attacker access to the business’s data.
 It was an employee clicking on an email link that allowed an attack to recently steal over $1 billion dollars from a large bank.